 An effective time management tool is well-organized ideas about what should be done and when.
 Smartly organizing your project tasks or your week is undoubtedly the key to success in the long run.
 Time is precious.
 Managing your time correctly with the right priorities is critical.

 Time is the only thing in life that you can never get back once it’s gone.

 What Is The Most Powerful Time Management Technique?

-Planning is by far the first, best, and most proven of all time management techniques.
-Using a proven prioritization process like the Eisenhower Method or running a simple Excel Pareto Analysis of the different project tasks’ value in is an excellent time management approach.
+Planning is the first, best, and most proven of all time management techniques.
+An excellent time management approach is using a proven prioritization process like the Eisenhower Method (Download a Free Excel Eisenhower Matrix template) or running a simple Excel Pareto Analysis of the different project tasks’ value.
 However, a good time management strategy is only a prerequisite to a successful venture.

 Ideas are cheap; execution is everything – Chris Sacca.

 Time management techniques are useless if excellent execution is lacking.
 Having a fancy time management tool, a visual to-do list, and clear deadlines is great.
 But at the end of the day, some people need to get their hands dirty.
 More than that, they have to deliver promptly.
 It might be yourself or someone else, but the job needs to get done.
 On top of that, it’s essential to be efficient (i.e., having an excellent output for the time and capital spent), but it’s more important to focus on the right tasks (i.e., being productive).